GfSE/SAF-Specification/developing-saf/viewpoints/Physical-Context-Exchange-Viewpoint.md

 ## Example
 ![FFDS  POC System Context](../../diagrams/FFDS--POC-System-Context.svg)
 ## Purpose
 The Physical Context Exchange Viewpoint focuses on the identification of the physical interfaces with external entities and the identification of relevant documentation.
-It is used to capture Interface Design Reqirements  applicable standards, protocols and format specifications that are agreed upon the interfaces.
+It is used to capture Interface Design Requirements, applicable standards, protocols and format specifications, that are agreed upon the interfaces.

 ## Applicability
 The Physical Context Exchange Viewpoint is applied early in the life cycle to generate a complete view of all the relevant external interfaces together with relevant standards.